timtasse/vijava/README.md

 #### 7.0.1-2.5.1
   * VirtualMachineConfigSummary.hwVersion is now implemented
   * DateFormatter is now thread-safe handled
-  * a non existing field is now only logged as Error Level Message and not throws a NoSuchFieldException
+  * a non-existing field is now only logged as Error Level Message and not throws a NoSuchFieldException

 #### 7.0.1-2.5
   * API Version up to 7.0.1 is fully implemented, but not fully tested (i do not have enough features in test environment)